lboue/ESP32_Display_Panel/examples/SquareLine/v8/WiFiClock/README.md

 # Squareline Simple Wi-Fi Clock Example

 This example implements a simple Wi-Fi clock demo, which UI is created by Squareline Studio.
-And this example applies to LCDs with resolutions between *320x240* and *800x480*.
+And this example applies to LCDs with *320x240* resolution.

 ## How to Use